60 Minutes With John Chizoba Vincent. Convener, “Boys Are Not Stones” Anthology

 Whyke Anthology: How do you feel after Pioneering the “Boys Are Not Stones” Anthology?

 John Chizoba: It was great having people pour out their mind.
-We actually have many people who are dying in silent.
-Who are being tormented by their past or who are being tormented by what they’re passing through in the hands of their pastors, house help, mothers and fathers including their Aunties and uncles.
+We actually have many people who are dying in silence.
+Who is being tormented by their past, or who are being tormented by what they’re passing through in the hands of their pastors, house help, mothers and fathers including their Aunties and uncles.
 I could remember the first time I wrote the first episode of Boys Are not Stones, someone reported me and I was blocked on facebook for three days.
 After that, I wrote the second episode and posted it, facebook blocked me and the third one was the same and the longest.
 I was blocked for one week by facebook because someone was reporting the post.
 But it got to a point that they had to accept it that boys are not really what the society made them to be.

 I will not forget the likes of Jamiu Ahmed, Stefn Sylvester (SSA) who worked with me to see that the anthology came out well.
 And to the publisher, Michael Ace of AceWorld Publishers.
 He is a great man.
 He called to tell me that he loved what we were doing that he would like us to publish an anthology and I said yes.
 I spoke to Jamiu, Stefn and they loved the idea.
 And to all that contributed, it was a massive one.
 I had 350 poems sent to my email and that of Jamiu.
 And many stories I could not count.
 I was happy, so much happy to have involved myself in it.